-The MWPA is thrilled to announce that in collaboration with Slice Literary, we will offer as many as three full scholarships—in fiction, nonfiction, and poetry—to MWPA members to attend the 2018 Slice Literary Writers’ Conference in downtown Brooklyn, New York on September 8 and 9, 2018.
+In collaboration with Slice Literary, the MWPA offers as many as three full scholarships—in fiction, nonfiction, and poetry—to MWPA members to attend the 2019 Slice Literary Writers’ Conference in downtown Brooklyn, New York on September 7 -8, 2019.

 The conference’s panels and workshops will cover topics from the craft of writing (plotting, dialogue, characterization, poetry, and more) to the business of writing (pitch letters, landing a book deal, and beyond).
 Top editors, agents, and authors will discuss crucial steps to help launch a writer’s career.